Matthew Feldman: 1991 election

+Term in office

 During his first term in the state senate, Feldman served as the Assistant Majority Leader and as chairman of the Senate Education Committee.
 He led the fight to establish the Department of Higher Education and for increases in state education funding at all levels.
 He sponsored legislation that created the New Jersey Motion Picture and Television Development Commission.

-In 1967, Feldman was a candidate for re-election to a second term in the state senate.
-Yet another round of redistricting gave Bergen County a fifth Senate seat, and incumbents Feldman, Parsekian, O'Connor and Kiefer ran with Cliffside Park Mayor Gerald Calabrese.
-They easily defeated I. Richard Lapidus, a physics professor at the Stevens Institute of Technology, in the primary election.

-In a Republican political year (the mid-term of Governor Hughes's second term), Republicans Fairleigh Dickinson Jr., Joseph C. Woodcock Jr., Alfred D. Schiaffo, Garrett W. Hagedorn, and Willard B. Knowlton won all five Bergen County State Senate seats by a wide margin.
-Feldman ran seventh, finishing more than 53,000 votes behind the fifth place Republican.
+Upon returning to the Senate in 1974, Feldman was elected Senate Majority Leader, a post he held in 1974 and 1975.
+In 1976 and 1977, Feldman was the Senate President.
+The incumbent Senate President, Frank J. Dodd, had hoped to keep the post, but Feldman received the support of a majority of Democratic senators and Dodd withdrew as a candidate for the leadership post.
+Feldman ran with the support of Byrne, who was forced to back off a plan to allow crossover votes in primaries.
+At times when Byrne was out of state, Feldman served as acting governor.